Thursday Island: Heritage listings

 The Gab Titui Cultural Centre (2004) on Thursday Island showcases both heritage and contemporary Islander artworks.

 Economy

+Ports North operates two wharf areas in the Torres Strait, one on Thursday Island and the other on nearby Horn Island (which also has an airport).
+These islands serve as transport hubs to other islands in the Torres Strait.

 The Island is one of the two bases for the Torres Straits Pilots, a cooperative owned and run by qualified Master Mariners who pilot ships through the Straits and down to Cairns.
 This is a necessary service because navigation through the area is tricky due to the extensive reef systems.

 The island has the area hospital and courts, is the regional centre for higher education, a centre for some research organisations and is the administrative base for the local, state and federal governments.